winter-telescope/mirar/docs/source/usage.rst

     export RAW_DATA_DIR=/home/astronomer/rawdata

-Or load all of these variables at once using the command line:
+If you have installed mirar via pip, or your .env file is located elsewhere, you can load all of these variables at once using the command line:

 .. code-block:: bash